Minor performance improvement - Replace count by exists?

 If we compare the generated queries with PostgreSQL:

 SELECT 1 AS one FROM "issues" WHERE "issues"."fixed_version_id" = ???
 LIMIT 1;

 SELECT COUNT(*) FROM "issues" WHERE "issues"."fixed_version_id" = ???;

-#1 Updated by Go MAEDA about 1 year ago
+#1 Updated by Go MAEDA over 1 year ago

 - File use-exists-instead-of-count.diff added